makersacademy/chitter-challenge/README.md

 1. Open your browser and type the url of your *localhost:9292*  <br/>

-2. click on sign_in, enter your email address and password and click on `Sign in`.<br/>
+2. click on sign up, enter your email address, name, user name and password and click on `Sign up`.<br/>

-3. Now click on list and create some properties.<br/>
+3. Now type your peep and click on Post.<br/>

-4. Log out, and do the first three steps with a new user.
-You can repeat these steps as many as you want.<br/>

-5. Log out, and sign in or sign up.
-Go on the book section and search for available properties for the dates that you would like to.<br/>
-Click on the `request` button in front of the property you would like to book.
+You can see your peep displayed with the time and your username.

+4. Log out, and you will be bale to see your peeps displayed on the home page.<br/>
+If you sign up and create new peeps from new users account, all the peeps will be displayed on the user profile page but also on the home page without being logged in.

-6. Enjoy playing around with our app as much as you want :)
+5. Enjoy playing around with my app as much as you want :)

-## Authors ##

-Our 3 fabulous *MadCoders* team members who collaborate to build this app :<br/>
-@AlinaGoaga <br/>
-@joaoag (João Abbott-Gribben)<br/>
-@CelineKaslin

 ## Acknowledgements ##

-Code from sign_in_sign up web app from @dearshrewdwit (Edward Withers)
+Code from a group project I have work on : *madcoders_makersbnb* app